Anastasiia Tsybuliak: Early life

 In 2014, she graduated from the mini-MBA program at the London School of Business and Finance.

-Participant of ten international programs «Young Investors Program» and business trainings of the company «Ernst & Young».

-In 2011, she graduated from postgraduate studies of Taras Shevchenko National University of Kyiv, Institute of International relations and received the degree of PhD in Political Sciences with the specialty «Political problems of international systems and global development».
-In 2020, she defended Doctoral Program in Institute of International relations of Taras Shevchenko National University of Kyiv, with research project «Ecology of world trade in the conditions of the transformation of global development».
+In 2011, she graduated from postgraduate studies of Taras Shevchenko National University of Kyiv, Institute of International relations and received the degree of PhD in political sciences with the specialty political problems of international systems and global development.
+In 2020, she defended doctoral program in Institute of International relations of Taras Shevchenko National University of Kyiv, with research project «Ecology of world trade in the conditions of the transformation of global development».
 She is an author of more than 50 scientific works in domestic and foreign editions of economic and political areas.
 Also, she is a frequent participant of scientific conferences and author of articles on environmental topics.

-Since 2014 she has been an Associate Professor, and since 2021 - a Professor of the Ukrainian-American Concordia University.
-She teaches the «Theory of International Relations» and «International Economics» disciplines, as well as the author's course based on her own doctoral dissertation «Ecology of world trade in the conditions of the transformation of global development».

 She speaks fluently in 5 languages: Ukrainian, English, French, Romanian and Russian.

-Glossary organic products
+Career

-In 2009, she founded the company Glossary Organic Products - the largest company in Ukraine selling certified organic products and the first one that actively develops the organic movement in the Ukrainian market.
+In 2009, she founded the company Glossary Organic Products – the largest company in Ukraine selling certified organic products and the first one that actively develops the organic movement in the Ukrainian market.
 The company's activities are focused on implementing the principles of environmental and social responsibility, sustainable consumption and conscious thinking.

+Since 2014 she has been an associate professor, and, since 2021, a professor, of the Ukrainian-American Concordia University.
+She teaches the theory of international relations» and international economics disciplines, as well as the author's course based on her own doctoral dissertation «Ecology of world trade in the conditions of the transformation of global development».

+She is a participant of ten international programs Young Investors Program and business trainings of the company Ernst & Young.